 - Fleet, Aircraft & Engine analysis

-- SR deviation of the specific range (also referred to as FM Fuel Milage).
+- SR deviation of the specific range (also referred to as FM Fuel Mileage).

 - FF deviation of fuel consumption for a given power setting (engine efficiency).

-The process is fully automated, the performance team to concentrate on allowing analyzing the results and implementing the resulting initiatives, rather than processing the data.
+The process is fully automated, and the performance team concentrates on allowing analyzing the results and implementing the resulting initiatives, rather than processing the data.

-With the large amount of data StorkJet is able to process we can go far beyond classical APM analysis, eg thrust reduction monitoring, down to particular intersection takeoff.
+With a large amount of data StorkJet can process we can go far beyond classical APM analysis, eg thrust reduction monitoring, down to particular intersection takeoff.

-Thanks to Engine analysis module we have been able to identify negative fuel flow effect coming from engine technical issue.
+Thanks to the Engine analysis module we have been able to identify negative fuel flow effects coming from engine technical issues.